 - Guided visit in the castles

-Occasionally, last minute or high season rail prices will be higher than the prices listed above.
+Occasionally, last minute or high season rail prices for our Loire Valley Tour will be higher than the prices listed above.
 We will always contact you before booking if this is the case.
 If you are not booking your rail through Link Paris, please do not book your train tickets until the correct rail times are confirmed by us.
 Rail tickets are emailed as a .pdf document for home printing.

-Check out the rest of our Loire Valley trips and tours.
+Check out our other Loire Valley tour and trip options.